Memory Resources#

 The signature of the callback function is: void* allocate_callback_t(std::size_t bytes, cuda_stream_view stream, void* arg);

 • Returns a pointer to an allocation of at least bytes usable immediately on stream.
-The stream-ordered behavior requirements are identical to device_memory_resource::allocate.
+The stream-ordered behavior requirements are identical to allocate.

-• This signature is compatible with do_allocate but adds the extra function parameter arg.
-The arg is provided to the constructor of the callback_memory_resource and will be forwarded along to every invocation of the callback function.
+• The arg is provided to the constructor of the callback_memory_resource and will be forwarded along to every invocation of the callback function.

 using deallocate_callback_t = std::function<void(void*, std::size_t, cuda_stream_view, void*)>#